NxPKG/khulnasoft-docs/content/firewall/cf-dashboard/rule-preview.md

 **You cannot test firewall rules that reference [IP lists](/waf/tools/lists/custom-lists/)**.

-**Cloudflare does not store the entirety of requests, so only a limited number of fields are available to Rule Preview**.
+**Khulnasoft does not store the entirety of requests, so only a limited number of fields are available to Rule Preview**.
 The table below lists the fields that Rule Preview supports (green cells), broken down by operator.
 Fields and operators that are not supported are not included in this table.

 {{</content-column>}}